Upcycle a discarded old window into an attractive garden feature of a wonderful window herb planter.

-Not only does the upcycled window herb planter looks fantastic in my little garden but it’s really practical, as I now have my own little herb garden.
-The herbs are in portable upcycled tin can planters, that can be easily taken into the kitchen when needed.
+The herbs are in handy portable upcycled tin can planters.
+These can be easily taken into the kitchen when needed.

 This is a free tutorial and template.
 The sign was hand-painted without using a stencil, so no specialist stencil printer needed just a normal printer.

 What you need to make an upcycled window herb planter

 - Old window – Any old wooden window would do.
 Just keep an eye out for skips or for anyone with new windows.
 Most people will happily give you their old windows for free.
 It saves them from having to make a trip to the dump.

 - Tin cans – I used six standard-sized tin cans for my window herb planter.

 - Cream spray paint for the cans.

-- Old piece of pallet wood to make window shelf.
+- An old piece of pallet wood to make a window shelf.

 - Six strong magnets (optional).